|

 Operation EPSOM

-to seize Caen, with fighting there conducted from 26 Jun to 1 July 1944;
+to seize Caen, with fighting lasting from 26 June to 1 July 1944;

 local objectives were met but the city remained in German hands.
 German